alexeflorin/Password_Generator/README.md

 ## Acceptance Criteria

-GIVEN I need a new, secure password
+GIVEN a new, secure password
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria